Medeiroshenrique/Medeiroshenrique/README.md

 I have developed other APIs to practice and some design patterns to improve my software development skills.
 I also like to read, so I know some concepts from the book Clean Code and Design Patterns.

+I live in the state of Pernambuco, currently.
+It is in the Northeast of Brazil.
 <div>
 Email: henrique.c.r.medeiros@gmail.com<br>
 Cellphone number: +55 87 99639-6279<br>